keeganmjgreen/3D-Printed-Sensors-Development-Platform/Tips-for-Optionally-Using-SolidWorks-to-Build-Upon-Sensor-Designs.md

      -  [Inserting Sketch Picture in Drawings --- SolidWorks Help](https://help.solidworks.com/2021/english/SolidWorks/sldworks/t_insert_sketch_picture_in_drawings.htm)

  -  As odd as it sounds, do not dimension or constrain sketches where snapping to the grid will suffice.
-This will make creating and modifying them easier and faster, and will keep them simpler and less 'busy'.
+Creating and modifying them will be easier and faster, and they will be simpler and less 'busy'.
 There are many other ways to set and measure lengths.
 To delete all constraints in a sketch, whether they are automatically-created or not, select *Sketch* > *Display/Delete Relations* > *Relations* > *Delete All*.

     <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Tips-for-Optionally-Using-SolidWorks-to-Build-Upon-Sensor-Designs-Figure-3.png" style="zoom:50%;" /> \
     ​